-We invite patients and research investigators to collaborate on designing projects that will have maximal impact on scientific and clinical communities as well as patient populations.
-In ways that protect patient privacy we examine information collected as part of routine clinical care at UCSD to uncover patterns of best practices in treatment and achievement of outcomes that promotes continuous improvement in
+We invite patients and research investigators to collaborate on designing projects that will have maximal impact on scientific and clinical communities, as well as patient populations.
+In ways that protect patient privacy, we examine information collected as part of routine clinical care at UC San Diego to uncover patterns of best practices in treatment and achievement of outcomes that promotes continuous improvement in

 our delivery of health care.

 - Improving Clinical Care

 - Community Medicine

 In the Division of Family Medicine, we conduct ongoing evaluation of the care we provide.
 We collect information that is both directly useful in delivering optimal care for patients and can be analyzed to identify how to improve our practices.
 While we collaborate on randomized trials we emphasize more a quality improvement perspective that maintains the direct relevance of the research we do to the patients we serve.

 - The CRC screening project was a pre-visit approach to patient education and decision making where we mailed web access to a decision aid video to patients prior to their visit with their primary care physician.
 We found that those who watched the video were more likely to get screened (35%) than those who didn’t (17%).